Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Film Portraits Malaysia

-How To Push/Pull Film By 1 Stop
+How To Push/Pull Film & Develop By 1 Stop

 Pulling film